 Pitch Perfect is one of those endlessly quotable chick flicks that even guys love.
 In fact, everyone seems to love it despite the numerous cheesy moments.
 The genuinely funny jokes and a cappella numbers more than make up for it!

-Beca (Anna Kendrick) is the last person you'd expect to join an all-female a cappella sorority group.
-She's moody and anti-social, dressed in all black and hiding an incredible singing voice.
+Beca (played by Anna Kendrick) is the last person you'd expect to join an all-female a cappella sorority group.
+She's moody and anti-social, dressed in all black, yet hiding an incredible singing voice.

 When she's forced to join the Barden Bellas, she forms an unlikely gang of fierce competitors.
 Pitch Perfect gives Mean Girls a run for its money as far as memorable lines.
 "Aca-scuse me?" seems to be Gen-Z's answer to "That's so fetch!"